Blancpain and Swatch tease a collaboration launching this week

 After the immense hype around the MoonSwatch launched in collaboration with Omega, Swatch strikes again.
 This time, Swatch and Blancpain are collaborating for the first time, marking a second partnership between two of the Swatch Group’s most beloved brands.
 Internet, are you ready to break once again?

-Whilst the rumour mill had been churning for a while, confirmation was clear last week when Blancpain CEO Marc Hayek announced that Blancpain and Swatch would be joining forces to create a special collection.
+Whilst the rumour mill had been churning for a while, the confirmation for a Blancpain x Swatch collab came last week when Blancpain CEO Marc Hayek announced that Blancpain and Swatch would be joining forces to create a special collection.

 Following this statement, the first Blancpain x Swatch advertisements were spotted in newspapers and online this week, much to the delight of watch enthusiasts around the globe.